rosschapman/internetross/blog.md

     console.log('Womp, no data returned from API.')
 }
 ```
-The combination ofFP-style data pipelining -- a result of Maybe being a monad, I think -- and control flow encapsulated in the data type itself, we get a semantically rich and easy-to-read solution without nullables and exhausting boilerplate; ie, param existence checks.
+The combination ofFP-style data pipelining -- allowed by Maybe's monadic interface, I think? -- and control flow encapsulated in the data type itself, we get a semantically rich and easy-to-read solution without nullables and exhausting boilerplate; ie, param existence checks.

 Where Elliot really surprised me was drawing a line between FP's similar-to-Maybe data type *Either* and JS's own Promise.
 Tucking `null` away with Promises is super neat.
 Let's see how that plays out in a sec.